willworth/wwdev/content/blog/090419-APIs-GraphQl-Gatsby/index.md

 An [API](https://en.wikipedia.org/wiki/Application_programming_interface) is, simply, a way to connect to a program.
 If a company wants to allow others to access its program, it makes a public API for people to connect to.
 (Of course, companies routinely have APIs for different programs within their organisations to communicate, too.)
 Goodreads, a book based social network now owned by Amazon, has a traditional API.
 [Here's the API listings page](https://www.goodreads.com/api).

 If you look at those listings, you'll see that they are all different addresses - URLS.
 These are called "endpoints" when talking about APIs.
-So just like accessing a normal website, different addresse (endpoints) provide you different things:
+So just like accessing a normal website, different addresses (endpoints) provide you different things:
 ```
 Get the reviews for a book given an ISBN:
 https://www.goodreads.com/book/isbn/ISBN?format=FORMAT